MAGALA-RICHARD/documentation-example/doc/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.edit_cultivar(self, *, CultivarName: str, commands: str, values: Any, **kwargs)

-   Edits the parameters of a given cultivar. we don't need a simulation name for this unless if you are defining it in the
+   @deprecated
-        manager section, if that it is the case, see update_mgt.
+        Edits the parameters of a given cultivar. we don't need a simulation name for this unless if you are defining it in the manager section, if that it is the case, see update_mgt.

         Requires: